python-projects-fernando/nextgenhealth/docs/sdlc/01_project_scope.md

    - Healthcare professionals who need access to patient records and appointment schedules.
 4. **Healthcare Professionals:**
    - Nurses, administrators, and other staff involved in patient care and clinic management.
+5. **Patients:**
+   - Individuals who need to manage their appointments and view their medical records.

 ---